Becksteinlab/MDPOW/INSTALL.rst

 higher with the name *mdpow*; this installs the larger dependencies that are pre-requisites for MDPOW::

-  conda create -c conda-forge -n mdpow  numpy scipy matplotlib mdanalysis pyyaml alchemlyb pandas gromacswrapper conda activate mdpow
+  conda create -c conda-forge -n mdpow  numpy scipy matplotlib seaborn mdanalysis pyyaml alchemlyb pandas gromacswrapper rdkit conda activate mdpow

 Install MDPOW with ``pip``::